Pilot Flight Sergeant Jack Carroll

 Last observed at the southern end of St. George's Channel returning

-Early the next morning a USN PT boat attempted
+Early the next morning a U. S. Navy (USN) PT boat attempted

 to locate survivors after it was discovered that the aircraft

 had ditched, but nothing was found.
-The PT crew did however recover
+They did recover

 a fuel tank found floating on the surface.
-That tank still resides
+This fuel tank still resides

-on the island's only village and has now become part of their folklore.
+in the only village on Kawa Island and has become part of their folklore about the war.

 Island, with research assistance from Don Fetterly.